microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Represents any custom actions that a label may provide, if configured by the administrator.
 Custom actions might be defined as part of an [informationProtectionLabel](informationProtectionLabel.md) via Office 365 Security and Compliance Center's PowerShell module.
 The actions must be understood by the consuming application.

 ## Properties